unfinishedideas/watch-next/backend/README.md

 - build and run the backend with `dotnet run`
 - I recommend using an API client like [Bruno](https://www.usebruno.com/) to test the various API endpoints

-### Set TVDB API Key (DEVELOPMENT)
+### Set TVDB API Key (Required)

-In order to access the TVDB Api, you must set the key.
-In production this is done with Environment Variables
+In order to access the TVDB Api, you must set an api key.
+In production this is done with an Environment Variable named `TVDBKey`.

+- For user-secret (preferred for development builds)
 - Navigate to the root folder for the backend in terminal `cd [project root]/backend`
 - Run the following:
   1. `dotnet user-secrets init`